-Whether you’re a bibliophile or a newbie trying to read more, you can benefit from the best apps to read ebooks on your iPad or iPhone.
+Whether you’re a bibliophile or a newbie trying to read more, you can benefit from the best apps to read ebooks on your iPhone.
 They make it easy to read anywhere, anytime, without needing a separate e-reader device like a Kindle, Kobo, or Nook.

 What’s more?
 Ebooks are often significantly cheaper than their physical versions and convenient to store and carry.
 That’s perfect for travel enthusiasts like me who don’t need to worry about packing bulky books.
-So, here are the best ebook reader apps for iOS that I’ve tried and loved.
+So, here are the best ebooks reader apps for iOS that I’ve tried and loved.

 - Apple Books